 What are the health and life impacts for COVID long-haulers?

-A year into this pandemic, we are just now starting to get a clear picture of the long-term impact of the disease.
+More than a year into this pandemic, we are just now starting to get a clear picture of the long-term impact of the disease.
 Some initial studies have shown that in people who had COVID-19:

 - 75% are experiencing at least one symptom six months later